Neeraj1997-dev/javaScript_Interview_questions-2023/README.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from './AirbnbStyleGuide';
+    import * as NeerajStyleGuide from './NeerajStyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import NeerajStyleGuide from './NeerajStyleGuide';
     ```

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>